Terna Dam

 Terna Dam is an earthfill dam on Terna river near Osmanabad in the state of Maharashtra in India.

 Specifications

 The height of the dam above its lowest foundation is 15 m while the length is 2651 m.
 The volume content is 186 km3 and gross storage capacity is 22910.00 km3.

 Purpose

 The main purpose of the dam is to supply water for irrigation and domestic purpose to nearby villages.
-Earlier, it was used to supply the water to Osmanabad city.
+Earlier, it supplied water to Osmanabad city.